falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

 If you are unsure what processor your Apple machine is running, you can find out by clicking the Apple icon in the upper left and choosing "About this Mac".
 The first item listed, Chip, tells you what silicon you're running on.

-* Install Brew according to the project's documentation.
+* Install Homebrew according to the project's documentation.

-* Use Brew to install Lima.
+* Use Homebrew to install Lima.

 ```plain
     brew install lima